- Latest update of text: March 2017. Planned article update: December 2017.

-At the end of each statistical article there are links to the relevant main tables and databases on Eurobase, Eurostat's online reference database.
+At the end of each statistical article there are links to (one or more) relevant main tables and databases, through Eurostat’s online database (Eurobase).

 Links to the data used to compile the tables, figures and maps of an article

-It is possible to access the latest version of each data set through the online data codes that are provided as part of the source under each figure, table and map.
-These online data codes lead to a common standard view of the data set, which is not necessarily the one used for the figures, tables and maps in the statistical articles.
-In order to get the view used in a particular article it may be necessary to adjust the selection of the various dimensions (time, countries, indicators, other classifications) available for the data set.
-A description of the use of the data codes is given in the article titled ‘Accessing European statistics’ / ‘Access to data’ / ‘Eurostat online data codes — easy access to the freshest data’
+It is possible to access the latest version of each data set through the online data codes that are provided as part of the source under each table, figure and map.
+These online data codes lead to a common standard view of the data set, which is not necessarily the one used for the tables, figures and maps in the statistical articles.
+In order to get the view used in a particular article it may be necessary to adjust the selection of the various dimensions (time, countries, indicators, other classifications) for the data set.
+A description of the use of the data codes is given in the article titled ‘Accessing European statistics’ / ‘Access to data’ / ‘Online data codes’.

 With the specific view used when extracting the data for the tables, figures and maps of an article

-An MS Excel file containing all of the figures, tables and occasional maps shown in each Eurostat yearbook article is provided towards the end of each article under the heading ‘Source data for tables and figures (MS Excel)’.
-In most worksheets, below the data sets for the figures and maps or below the tables, users may find one or more bookmarks to the specific, tailor-made extractions which were used to create each figure, map or table.
+An MS Excel file containing all of the tables, figures and occasional maps shown in each Eurostat yearbook article is provided towards the end of each article under the heading ‘Source data for tables and figures (MS Excel)’.
+In most worksheets, below the data sets for the figures and maps or below the tables, users may find one or more bookmarks to the specific, tailor-made extractions which were used to create each table, figure or map.

 Future data releases